See the game in action

 - 'Path' card: you can play this card to extend the maze, provided it is compatible with the cards already in place.
 To do this, click the location where you want to put the card.

 - 'Sabotage' card: you can break another player's tool of the type indicated.
 To do this, click the corresponding tool in the target player's panel (under the score).
+A player with a broken tool cannot play a Path card.

 - 'Repair' card: you can repair your, or another player's, broken tool of the type indicated.
 To do this, click the corresponding tool in the target player's panel (under the score), or click on the 'Sabotage' card in front of you.